The cutman in the corner

 Despite the pressure, noise and scale of the fights he’s been involved in, his approach is a quiet one.

-“The first rule for me is that I don’t utter a word,” Dr Gatt shares.
+“The first rule for me is that I don’t utter a word,” Dr Gatt says.

 Aside from clarifying that a cut has been made and speaking with the coach to decide who goes onto the canvas, Dr Gatt remains quiet so as to not disrupt the communication between coach and athlete.

-He says, “You put yourself in a position where you can do your job in a teamwork environment, keeping yourself out of the way of the coach and athlete getting the right level of verbal and non-verbal communication.
+“You put yourself in a position where you can do your job in a teamwork environment, keeping yourself out of the way of the coach and athlete getting the right level of verbal and non-verbal communication,” he says.

 “Sometimes I have boxers tell me ‘Gatt, I didn’t even realise you were there.
 I didn’t know I had a cut.’”